 The website for Kopywriting Kourse gets over 80,000 monthly visits to its website.
 These go to its home page and blog posts.
 The team behind the course can attempt to convert website visitors into paid learners.

-The downside is it can take time to grow your YouTube channel and audience.
-You’ll have to consistently produce high-quality videos over time to see results.
+Remember it can take time to grow your YouTube channel and audience.
+You’ll have to consistently produce high-quality videos over time to see results, as well as optimize your videos and channel to appeal to the algorithm.

 Ali Abdaal built an audience on YouTube that he monetizes by selling a course.